hxueh/CS50-Finance/README.md

 $ mysql

-$ CREATE DATABASE IF NOT EXIST cs50_finance
+$ CREATE DATABASE IF NOT EXISTS cs50_finance
 ```

 Create a mysql.txt file containing your MySQL database name, username and password.